cysouw/diathesis/text/c06_prepositions.md

 ### [ NA– | NLA ] Partitive separated object (*Teil/weg-Objekttausch*) {#sec:prepositions-partitive-free}

-This alternation occurs with some transitive verbs like *waschen* 'to wash' [@next a,b], cf. the 'wipe' alternation in English from Levin [-@levin1993: 53].
+This alternation occurs with some transitive verbs like *waschen* 'to wash' [@next a,b], cf. the "wipe" alternation in English from Levin [-@levin1993: 53].
 Note that the accusatives at both sides of the alternation do not refer to the same roles: there is a new object introduced with this diathesis.
 The original accusative *Hose* 'trousers' [@next a] is recast as a location [@next b], which is obligatory [@next c].
 A new accusative *Fleck* 'stain' is introduced as the result of the action.
 Typically the result is actually the removal of something, like *Fleck* 'stain' in [@next].

 ::: ex
 a.
 Ich wasche meine Hose.